Resolving Extreme Jet Substructure: Conclusions

 \section{Conclusions}

 We have studied the task of classifying jets with a large number of hard sub-jets (up to $N=8$), comparing the performance of networks trained on theoretically-motivated high-level observables to networks operating on low-level jet constituents.
-We find that the networks trained on the jet mass and high-level $\textrm{N}$-subjettiness variables are able to effectively discriminate between all classes, particularly for jets with many hard sub-jets or large mass, which bodes well for their application to jets in future, higher energy collider settings.
+We find that the networks trained on the jet mass and high-level $\textrm{N}$-subjettiness variables are able to effectively discriminate between all classes, particularly for jets with many hard sub-jets or large jet mass.
+These findings prove useful for current studies searching to classify jets with multiple hard sub-jets.
+In addition, our results bode well for future jet studies in high energy collider settings, where jets with additional hard sub-jets will become more important as the high-luminosity LHC collects large datasets in which high-$p_\textrm{T}$ objects appear in greater numbers~\cite{CMS:2021beq,Aad:2020ddw}.

 However, the networks trained on the $\textrm{N}$-subjettiness observables fall somewhat short in classification accuracy compared to networks utilising low-level constituent information, particularly for jets with fewer sub-jets or smaller jet mass.
 We thus supplement these observables with a large set of EFPs, for a total of 299 high-level observables.
 The network trained on the augmented high-level observable set is then able to match the performance of the well studied PFN networks, and to approximate the performance of the Transformer model.
 The performance gap between the Transformer model and the high-level observables is small but significant, suggesting that there remains useful discriminating information in the low-level constituents that is not captured even by the full set of 299 input high-level observables.